jacekobst1/howbigg/posts/tv-size-guide.md

 ![Details of compared displays](/images/posts/tv-size-guide/display_comparator_details_table.png) _Howbigg_

-## 3. Optimal Display Size for Different Room Sizes:
+## 3. Optimal Display Size for Different Room Sizes
 Choosing the ideal screen size for your TV depends on various factors, including the size of the room and its intended usage.
 Here are some key considerations to help you determine the perfect fit: